sssstf0rest/Full-Page-Screenshot/README.md

 A simple Chrome extension that captures a full-page screenshot by leveraging the DevTools Debugger Protocol.

+## Issues to be solved

+It only works on windows platform but not on MacOS.

 ## Features
 - Capture full-page screenshots with a single click.
 - Automatically opens a new tab with the captured image.